agent462/sensu-cli/README.md

 Socket
 -------
-This command can only be used on a host that is running sensu-client.  sensu-client exposes a socket for arbritary check results.
+This command can only be used on a host that is running sensu-client.
+The sensu-client exposes a socket for arbritary check results.
 For more information you can see the [sensu client documentation](https://sensuapp.org/docs/0.18/clients#client-socket-input).

+Examples:
 ````
 # send a check result to the sensu server
 sensu-cli socket create -name "host33" --output "Something broke really bad" --status 1